 Whether we like them or not, virtual meetings are here to stay.
 If team members can’t be together in the same meeting room physically, virtual meetings are a near-perfect way to keep businesses running and make communication efficient.
 But how do you make the most of a virtual meeting?
 We’ve all been in meetings that seem to drag on forever, filled with people who can’t get to grips with their own microphones.
-How do you make a virtual meeting as effective as possible?
+Taking the time to implement just a few virtual meetings best practices will go a long way in making your virtual meeting as effective as possible.
 Here are our top tips for virtual meetings.

 Set an agenda